divio/divio-cloud-docs/how-to/includes/deploy-common-intro.rst

 <https://www.12factor.net/config>`_ design principles.

-Use the guide to help you adapt an existing application for Docker or check that your existing Docker application will run on Divio.
+Use the guide to help you adapt an existing application for Docker or check that your existing Docker application will run on `Divio <https://www.divio.com>`_.
 The exact steps you need to take will depend on details of your application.